 6. Understand the Benefits of Negative Emotions

 Negative emotions are sometimes scary, but actually have proven benefits.
 When we are sad or grieving, showing our negative emotions helps others see that we need their support.
 When we are a little bit anxious, we often perform better than if we were not anxious at all.
-And when we get angry, our emotions help motivate us to take more effective action to right the situation or create a brighter future for ourselves and others.
+And when we get upset, our emotions help motivate us to take action to right the situation or create a brighter future for ourselves and others.

 Forcing these negative emotions aside without letting them do their good work leaves us at a disadvantage.
 The key is to accept, experience, and use these emotions to drive action that makes our lives better.